 The Massachusetts Gaming Commission moves toward licensing of expanded gaming facilities in accordance with the “Expanded Gaming Act” passed by the Governor and Massachusetts Legislature in 2011.
 The Commission is dedicated to ensuring that these facilities will provide the greatest possible economic development benefits and revenues to the people of the Commonwealth.
 At the same time, the Commission works to reduce to the maximum extent possible the potentially negative or unintended consequences of the new facilities.

 Five Key Criteria

-Each of the four Commissioners will lead a team of industry experts to evaluate each gaming proposal based on more than 200 questions addressing the Commission’s key evaluation categories.
-The four Commissioners as a Commission will evaluate the fifth category, ‘OVERVIEW / GENERAL’.
+Each of the five Commissioners will lead a team of industry experts to evaluate each gaming proposal based on more than 200 questions addressing the Commission’s key evaluation categories.

 The five key evaluation criteria for gaming proposals include: